Ajwain: Description

-Ajwain's small, oval-shaped, seed-like fruits are pale brown schizocarps, which resemble the seeds of other plants in the family Apiaceae such as caraway, cumin and fennel.
+Ajwain's small, oval, seed-like fruits are pale brown schizocarps, which resemble the seeds of other plants in the family Apiaceae such as caraway, cumin and fennel.
 They have a bitter and pungent taste, with a flavor similar to anise and oregano.
-They smell almost exactly like thyme because they also contain thymol, but they are more aromatic and less subtle in taste, as well as being somewhat bitter and pungent.
+They smell like thyme because they also contain thymol, but they are more aromatic and less subtle in taste, as well as being somewhat bitter and pungent.
 Even a small number of fruits tend to dominate the flavor of a dish.

+Vernacular names

+Trachyspermum ammi, commonly known as ajwain, is known by different names across India.

 Cultivation and production

-Ajwain tends to grow in regions that are dry and barren.
-This spice is indigenous to Egypt but is also grown in many parts of South & West Asia, including Iran, India, Pakistan, and other countries.
-Gujarat and Rajasthan are regions within India that are well known for cultivating ajwain.
+Ajwain grows in dry, barren soil in its indigenous regions of India, Iran, Afghanistan, and parts of northern Africa.
+Gujarat and Rajasthan are regions in India well-known for cultivating ajwain.

 Culinary uses

 The fruits are rarely eaten raw; they are commonly dry-roasted or fried in ghee (clarified butter).
 This allows the spice to develop a more subtle and complex aroma.
 It is widely used in the cuisine of the Indian subcontinent, often as part of a chaunk (also called a tarka), a mixture of spices – sometimes with a little chopped garlic or onion – fried in oil or clarified butter, which is used to flavor a dish at the end of cooking.
-It is also an important ingredient for herbal medicine practiced there.
 In Afghanistan, the fruits are sprinkled over bread and biscuits.

 Other applications of ajwain include incorporating the seeds in specific types of breads, such as naans and parathas.
-The seeds can also be used as a mouth freshener when mixed with lemon juice and black pepper and then dried.
-Or, the seeds can simply be used as an ingredient in hot tea.
+The seeds can also be used as a mouth freshener when mixed with lemon juice and black pepper and then dried, or can be used as an ingredient in hot tea.

-As a medication

-There is little high-quality clinical evidence that ajwain has anti-disease properties in humans.
-Ajwain is sold as a dietary supplement in capsules, liquids, or powders.
+The seeds are also used in Ethiopian cuisine, where they are called netch azmud, "Ethiopian caraway", or "white cumin".

+In herbalism

-Ajwain is used in traditional medicine practices, such as Ayurveda, in herbal blends in the belief it can treat various disorders.
-There is no evidence or regulatory approval that oral use of ajwain in herbal blends is effective or safe.
+Ajwain is used in herbalism practices, such as Ayurveda, in the belief that it can treat various disorders.
+However, there is no good evidence that ajwain is effective as a therapy for treating any disease.

 Adverse effects

-Women who are pregnant should not use ajwain due to potential adverse effects on fetal development, and its use is discouraged while breastfeeding.
-In high amounts taken orally, bishop's weed is considered to be toxic and can result in fatal poisoning.
+Pregnant women should avoid ajwain due to potential adverse effects on fetal development, and its use is discouraged while breastfeeding.
+In high amounts taken orally, ajwain can result in fatal poisoning.
+People taking nonsteroidal anti-inflammatory drugs or antiplatelet medications are susceptible to adverse effects from ajwain ingestion, as ajwain has anti-clotting activity of its own.

 Essential oil

-Hydrodistillation of ajwain fruits yields an essential oil consisting primarily of thymol, gamma-terpinene, p-cymene, and more than 20 trace compounds which are predominantly terpenoids.
+Hydrodistillation of ajwain fruits yields an essential oil consisting primarily of thymol, γ-terpinene, p-cymene, and more than 20 trace compounds which are predominantly terpenoids.